veriqontrust/solidity-basics/README.md

    -External contracts should never be blindly trusted.
    -State always lives where the contract is deployed, not where it is imported.
-   -Understanding contract-to-contract calls is critical for indentifying vulnerabilities.
+   -Understanding contract-to-contract calls is critical for identifying vulnerabilities.

 ## ExtraStorage.sol
    In this lesson, I learned about Inheritance of smart contracts.
-   -We can override any data of parent contract inside child contract by making the data in parent contract virtual.
+   -Functions in parent contracts can be overridden in child contracts using the 'virtual' and 'override' keywords.

    #Security perspective: